-The amplified Navigator of the Seas offers something for every kind of traveler.
-The ship’s next-level adventures range from adrenaline-inducing features to an array of elevated dining and nightlife experiences, like The Blaster aqua coaster, the longest waterslide at sea; a resort-style Caribbean poolscape; the signature three-level bar The Lime & Coconut; and the first blow-dry bar at sea – To Dry For.
+The amplified Navigator of the Seas offers something for every traveler.
+The ship’s next-level experiences range from adrenaline-inducing adventures to an array of amenities, dining and nightlife, including The Blaster aqua coaster, the longest waterslide at sea; a resort-style Caribbean pool deck; the signature three-level bar The Lime & Coconut; and the first standalone blow-dry bar at sea – To Dry For.

 March 2019 - Navigator of the Seas’ Caribbean resort-style poolscape touts more pool for everyone – even a Splash Pad for tots – a new, signature bar, The Lime and Coconut; and tasty dining options Johnny Rockets Express and Mexican “street fare” at El Loco Fresh.

 March 2019 - Playmakers Sports Bar & Arcade on the Royal Promenade on Navigator of the Seas gives families a chance to enjoy gameday classics, 50 big-screen TVs, tabletop games, classic arcade hits.

 March 2019 - To Dry For is the first standalone blow-dry bar at sea, offering blowouts, hairstyling and other services, plus a selection of wines and champagnes.